Malaysia Airlines jet crash insurance may be complex, lengthy

-Malaysia Airlines said flight MH-17 disappeared at 1415 BST as it flew over eastern Ukraine towards the Russian border, bound for Asia.
+Malaysia Airlines said flight MH-17 disappeared at 1015 ET as it flew over eastern Ukraine toward the Russian border, bound for Asia.
 Flight tracking data indicated it was cruising at 33,000 feet when it lost contact with air traffic controllers, apparently struck by a missile.

 It should be fairly easy for investigators to determine whether the plane was hit by a missile or blew up for some other reason, said Robert Cohn, an aviation attorney and partner at Hogan Lovells in Washington, D.C.